-Do you ever wonder why customers stop buying from you?
+Do you ever wonder why customers stop buying from you or your business and disappear?

-Indeed, attrition will happen and no matter what you do customers will leave.
+Indeed, attrition will happen, and no matter what you do, customers will leave.
 For instance, as you will discover later in this post, one of the reasons why customers stop buying.
 Is because they are dead.
+Not a lot we can do about that.

-However, when you look at the statistics customers dying is a small number, thankfully.
+However, when you look at the statistics your customers dying is a small number, thankfully.

 So, read on and discover the real reasons why customers stop buying.
 Then we will look at ways you can implement changes to stop it happening to you.